rjchter/playlistr/README.md

 # 🎵 Playlistr.

-Playlistr is a local Spotify-powered app and an extension for the popular game **HITSTER**, perfect for creating and playing music-based games with printable QR code cards or virtual gameplay. 🎶
+Playlistr is a local Spotify-powered app and an extension for the popular game **HITSTER**.
+It lets you create music-based games using your own playlists or songs, without being tied to HITSTER’s presets.
+Simply generate printable cards for your Spotify playlist and play! 🎶
 ---

 ## 🚀 Features